ninatrue/web-mapping-curriculum/class-2/README.md

 For your class journal:

 1. What is the difference between raster and vector data?

 2. Why do "slippy maps" exist?

+Slippy maps make it easier to scroll around a location to see just what is outside of the viewer without loading a whole new page.
+This is made possible with map tiles.
+In slippy maps, only the tiles that are on your screen are loaded (and some right outside the screen for faster scrolling around).

 3. Why would you want to install a dedicated text editor?
 4. What is Leaflet?
 5. How has web map rendering changed over the years?